 I’ve had the pleasure to teach a variety of courses in several disciplines at the middle school, high school, and university levels over the course of my teaching career.
+I’ve taught at Arizona State University as a Graduate Teaching Associate and at Grand Canyon University as an Adjunct Faculty Member.
+Presented here are a few of the courses I’ve taught at these two universities.
 I am honored to be the recipient of the 2010 Teacher of the Year Award from the Arizona Technology Council and former Arizona Governor Jan Brewer.

 Sustainability 110 – Sustainable World